Google Image Charts Alternative: Choose the Right Replacement

 Is Google Image Charts still working?

 No. Google shut down the Image Charts API in 2019.
-Any URL pointing to chart.googleapis.com no longer returns an image.
+Any URL pointing to chart.googleapis.comno longer returns an image.
 Google's recommended replacement, Google Charts, is a JavaScript library – it does not generate static images you can embed in emails or reports.

 What is the best Google Image Charts replacement?

 It depends on your priority.
 If you need backward compatibility with existing Google Image Charts URLs, QuickChart is the closest drop-in replacement – swap the domain and most charts render.
-If design quality matters more than migration convenience, szum produces publication-ready charts from simple JSON configs with curated themes.
+If design quality matters more than migration convenience, Szum produces publication-ready charts from simple JSON configs with curated themes.
 Both serve static images via URL, both work in emails and reports.

 Do I need JavaScript to use a chart image API?